Skip to content

 Can you run code review with a local LLM, and what hardware does it take?

-Yes, at three realistic tiers (status July 2026): 8-12GB VRAM runs 7-8B coder models - useful for focused, diff-level review; 16GB runs the 14B class comfortably; 24GB (RTX 3090/4090 territory) runs quantized 32B-class models like Qwen3 32B, where local review starts feeling like a serious second opinion.
+Yes, at three realistic tiers (status July 2026): 8-12GB VRAM runs 7-8B coder models - useful for focused, diff-level review; 16GB runs the 14B class comfortably.
+24GB (RTX 3090/4090 territory) runs quantized 32B-class models like Qwen3 32B, where local review starts feeling like a serious second opinion.
 Below 8GB, deterministic checks plus a very small model for summaries is the honest setup.
 RAM-only works but is slow enough to change how you use it.

 Which models are worth using for local code review?